Welcome to today's edition of the Rush 24-7 podcast.

 They'll show how impotent they are.

-It would be the stupidest thing they could do, and that's precisely why they may do it.
+It would be the stupidest thing they could do.

-In in this story today, we learn that the results, this is a quote, the results suggest that Americans' view of the NSA program depends in large part on whether they perceive it as a bulwark in the fight against terrorism, as Mr. Bush has sought to cast it, or as an unnecessary and unwarranted infringement on civil liberties, as critics have said.
+In this story today, we learn that the results, this is a quote, the results suggest that Americans' view of the NSA program depends in large part on whether they perceive it as a bulwark in the fight against terrorism, as Mr. Bush has sought to cast it, or as an unnecessary and unwarranted infringement on civil liberties, as critics have said.

 However, if you leave out the word terrorism in the question, then you only get 46% who support it.

-You leave the truth out of the question, you'll get the answer the mainstream media wants.
+In other words, if you leave the truth out of the question, you leave the truth out of the question, you'll get the answer the mainstream media wants.

-And that's the democratic strategy.
+And that's the Democratic strategy.

 Leave out the truth.